Losing a Limb After an AccidentRequest Free Consultation

 Treatment Options for Lost Limbs

-Through a more comprehensive understanding of the management of traumatic amputation and advances in prosthetic technology, the long-term outcomes for amputees has improved dramatically over recent years.
+Through a more comprehensive understanding of the management of traumatic amputation and advances in prosthetic technology, the long-term outcomes for amputees have improved dramatically over recent years.

 The price of a new prosthetic leg can cost anywhere from $5,000 to $50,000, and prosthetic arms range anywhere from $3,000 to $30,000.
 However, the most advanced prosthetic limbs are built to only withstand about 3 to 5 years of use, and the cost of new limbs can really add up over a lifetime.